 - Communicating Here and There

 All sessions this year will be conducted at the University of Washington's Rome Center, just off the Campo de Fiori in the true heart of Rome.
 The Center is located in the historic Palazzo Pio, which has its origins deep in Ancient Rome.

 The cost of registration will be $200 (USD) or € 145 (EUR) per person, which includes all registration materials, coffee breaks, receptions and meals.
 Participants also will be able to pay in euros this year.
 More details and exact costs will be announced by mid-June.

 Please see a list of hotels, ranging in price from economy to expensive, on the Lodging page.

-Two scholarships will be available this year to help scholars from developing nations attend the Worldwide Forum on Education and Culture.
-Please click here for a complete list of countries.
-Applicants must indicate their interest in receiving a scholarship when sending the abstract.
+Scholarships will be available this year to help scholars with financial need to attend the Worldwide Forum on Education and Culture.
+Applicants must indicate their interest in receiving a scholarship and a brief rationale when sending the abstract.

 Review the Worldwide Forum on Education and Culture Journal here.
 This juried journal is published each year and we welcome manuscripts on all subjects related to international education and multiculturalism.
 Those who attend the congress will be invited to submit a paper to the Official Proceedings.
 Read proceedings here.

 In 2002, the Worldwide Forum on Education and Culture hosted its first meeting at John Cabot University in Rome.
 With a focus on improving education throughout the world, 30 professors from five countries met to exchange ideas and perspectives on diverse methods of education.
 Since that time, the Worldwide Forum has grown to include dozens of scholars and professionals representing 28 nations.